First Weekend (6 – 8th) September 2019

 Both Gail and Michael have a strong interest in food.
 Gail is a regular baker, baking bread from wheat varieties sourced in the North-East.
 She is an extraordinary food experimentalist who works with locally-grown foods, including native plant foods.

 Michael and Gail grow and preserve our own produce.
-They have a diverse range of pursuits/hobbies from beekeeping, fruit growing, breadmaking and charcuterie.
+Their interests include beekeeping, fruit growing, breadmaking and charcuterie, To say they have a diverse range of pursuits and hobbies from would be an understatement!

 We want to share with you some amazing local foods and the stories behind them!